zoobomb/progress-plus-client/README.md

+## Project Name

+Progress Plus+

+## Description

 This is a [platform](http://3.250.192.68:3000/) to allow School of Code bootcampers and coaches to track the technical progress of bootcampers.
 Coaches can register, submit written feedback, and compare the progress of bootcampers and the bootcamp as a whole.
 Bootcampers can register and view their scores and written feedback for the various mastery and recap tasks they complete.

-You can find the server code [here](https://github.com/patrickjfl/progress-plus-server).
+You can find the server code [here](https://github.com/SchoolOfCode/front-end-final-project-ismail-esta.git).

 ## Stack